data-skeptic/blog/transcripts/2016/music21.md

 **Mike**: Some of the things that we are trying to do with Music21 and Score Follower is an attempt to automatically reduce a large, complicated score into the most important elements so you can follow along and have it synced with an audio file.
 That's something I've done with Vladimir Viro of [Peachnote](http://www.peachnote.com/).

-Another project I've done with a great young researcher named Mora Church is to use music theory examples embodied in the Music21 library to improve what's called OMR.
+Another project I've done with a great young researcher named [Maura Church](http://www.maurachurch.com/) is to use music theory examples embodied in the Music21 library to improve what's called OMR.
 It's the musical equivalent of optical character recognition.
 The output for that is very promising, but it's not yet at the level that you can immediately use in any particular project.
 So we can use music theory to improve the OMR and, you know, maybe a third of the time we can take what was definitely wrong and make it absolutely right with what's written on the page, depending on what the problem is.

 Host: Well, Mike, this has been fascinating.
 Thanks so much for coming on to share some of the story about Music21 and ways people can use it.
 I hope everyone goes out and checks out the website.